-A: Either server or workstation can run Total Network Monitor.
-It is just a matter of usage convenience, because it's not a client-server application and you need to have access to the graphical console of the computer you install it on, either directly or using some remote desktop utility.
-Besides, if you run it under domain admin account, you will be able to run monitors with WINDOWS and FILE sensors "as current user", otherwise you would need to specify appropriate credentials explicitly (for example those of domain administrator).
+A: Both a server and a workstation can run Total Network Monitor 2.
+It’s just a matter of usage convenience, because it's not a client-server application, and you need to have access to the graphical console of the computer it's installed on, either directly or by using a remote desktop utility.
+However, if you run it under the domain admin account, you’ll be able to run monitors with WINDOWS and FILE sensors as "current user" – otherwise you’d need to specify domain admin credentials explicitly (for example, those of the domain administrator).

-However take note that if you install the program on Windows XP (starting with SP2), Windows Vista or Windows 7, and if there are many sensors working over TCP protocol executed simultaneously, there may be issues with reliability of these sensors results.
-This is due to a restriction on the maximum number of TCP half-open connections (connection attempts, SYN_SENT socket state) existing in the mentioned Windows versions, which doesn't allow more than 10 outbound connections to be in this state at a time.
+However, take note that if you install the program on Windows XP SP2/SP3, Vista or 7 and there are a lot of TCP checks running simultaneously, these checks may return incorrect results.
+This is caused by a restriction on the maximum number of TCP half-open connections (connection attempts, SYN_SENT socket state) existing in the aforementioned Windows versions, which doesn't allow for more than 10 outbound connections to be in this state at a time.
 After reaching this limit, all other connections in the system (including those executed by this program) are queued and may reach their timeout, thus producing inconsistent results.
-This issue is also known as "Event 4226 issue", because reaching the limitation produces a record in the System Event Log with EventID 4226.
-Windows XP SP0/SP1, Windows 2000 Professional and all Windows Server systems don't have such limitation.
-So in general case we suggest installing the program on a server operating system.
+This issue is also known as the “Event 4226” issue, because reaching the limitation produces a record in the System Event Log with EventID 4226.
+Windows 2000 Professional, XP SP0/SP1 and all Windows Server systems don't have such a limitation.
+Thus, in the general case, we recommend to install the program on server systems.

 1. Device: any device in the network with an IP address.

 2. Monitor: enables control over various aspects of device operation and execution of actions.
 It consists of:

-A: A monitor belongs to a device, which in turn belongs to a group.
-That is why at first it is necessary to create a group and a device.
+A: Any monitor belongs to a device, which in turn belongs to a group.
+That's why at first it's necessary to create a group and a device.

 More details about operations with monitors here...